hap-server/hap-server/docs/config.md

 You can also provide the path to a single JavaScript file and it will be loaded as a plugin, but will not be able to use the `@hap-server/api/plugin-config` or `@hap-server/api/storage` modules.

+To use single file plugins use the full path of the plugin instead of a name.

 ### `plugins`

 The `plugins` property can be used to enable/disable features of and configure plugins.
 Useful if you have are running